 When should you start a baby registry?

 There’s really no baby registry etiquette you need to follow.
 This just lets people personalize items for boy or girl if they choose!

-Favorite Baby Registry Items for Mom
+First Time Mom Baby Registry Items

-Must Have Newborn Items
+Newborn Baby Registry Items

-Now I just keep a plastic bag in the room and change it every day.
+Now I just keep a small garbage in the room and change it every day.
 It keeps the smell contained and you don’t have to buy the expensive refill cartridges.

 Nursing Cover: I’m a breastfeeding mom and so a cover is nice for feeding in public, plus it doubles as a cover for your car seat!

 Nursing Pillow: I only use this for a few months while my babies are small, but it makes breastfeeding so much more comfortable.
 It also doubles as a pillow for them to do tummy time and sit up with when they get older.